 Climate change continues to attract considerable public, governmental and scientific attention.
-As a result, various proposals have been made at the international, national, regional and state levels of government to monitor and limit emissions of greenhouse gases (GHG).
+As a result, various proposals have been made and could continue to be made at the international, national, regional and state levels of government to monitor and limit emissions of greenhouse gases (GHG).
 Consequently, legislation and regulatory programs to reduce emissions of greenhouse gases could have an adverse effect on Byron's business, financial condition and results of operations.

-While the United States of America Congress has not taken any legislative action to reduce emissions, such as electric power plants, or major producers of fuels, such as refineries and gas processing plants, to acquire and surrender emission allowances.
+While the United States of America Congress has not taken any legislative action to reduce emissions of GHGs, many US states have established GHG cap and trade programs.
+Most of these cap and trade programs work by requiring major sources of emissions, such as electric power plants, or major producers of fuels, such as refineries and gas processing plants, to acquire and surrender emission allowances.
 The number of allowances available for purchase is reduced each year in an effort to achieve the overall GHG emission reduction goal.
 Additionally, the United States is one of almost 200 nations that, in December 2015, agreed to the Paris Agreement, an international climate change agreement in Paris, France that calls for countries to set their own GHG emissions targets and be transparent about the measures each country uses to achieve its GHG emissions targets.
 The Paris Agreement entered into force on November 4, 2016.
 However, in August 2017, the U.S. State Department officially informed the United Nations of the intent of the United States to withdraw from the Paris Agreement.
 The Paris Agreement provides for a four-year exit process beginning when it took effect in November 2016, which would result in an effective exit date of November 2020.
 The United States' adherence to the exit process is uncertain and/or the terms on which the United States may reenter the Paris Agreement or a separately negotiated agreement are unclear at this time.

 Byron's oil and gas asset carrying values may be affected by any resulting adverse impacts to reserve estimates and the Byron's inability to produce such reserves may also negatively impact its financial condition and results.
 The growth of alternative energy supply options, such as renewables and nuclear, could also present a change to the energy mix that may reduce the value of oil and gas assets.